js216/mp135_boot/README.md

   DDR and run it

-- `tfa_falcon`: Use Arm Trusted Firmware (TF-A) to load the Linux kernel without U-Boot, a variant of "falcon mode" boot.
+- `tfa_falcon`: Use Arm Trusted Firmware (TF-A) to load the Linux kernel without U-Boot, a variant of "falcon mode" boot

+- `unsecure_stpmic1`: Use the STPMIC1 driver from Linux kernel rather than OP-TEE

 ### Author